 How to Do Technical SEO for Ecommerce Websites: 12 Tips

 When you’re talking about ecommerce, your website is more than just a platform—it’s your storefront, marketing tool, and sales engine all rolled into one.
-Even if you have great products — getting folks to your site is the first step.
+Even if you have great products, getting folks to your site is the first step.
 This is where technical SEO for ecommerce comes in.
-It’s the unsung work that makes your website more discoverable, loads more quickly and even easier for both users and search engines to navigate.
+It’s the unsung work that makes your website more discoverable, loads more quickly and is even easier for both users and search engines to navigate.

 What is Technical SEO?